bmehder/stroopwafels/README.md

 - **Tooltip**: A tooltip with props including a message and a direction.
 Custom properties include --background and --color.
 - **Viewport action**: an action that can be added to a DOM element.
 The action will return two custom events: onEnterViewport and onExitViewport.
 - **ClickOutside action**: an action that will listen for a click on any element except the element the action was applied to.
 Useful for things like closing a modal by clicking outside of the modal.
+- **Outliner**: A fixed button (top left) that shows on hover and toggles on/off an outline for every element on the page.
+It is meant to be used as a dev component.
+Custom properties include --background, --color, and -spacing.

 # Demo